shaunoc09/angular1.6-sandbox/README.md

-# Build using `angular-seed` — the seed for AngularJS apps
+# Built using `angular-seed` — the seed for AngularJS apps

 ## Sandbox Angular App